Table of contents

 Back to table of contents6.
 Methods used to produce the EPE data

-We use the Environmental Protection Expenditure (EPE) Survey to provide estimates of EPE by industry.
+We use the Environmental Protection Expenditure (EPE) Survey to provide estimates of EPE by industry and activity.

 The main data source for EPE by general government is estimates of the General government annual expenditure, which are available broken down by Classification of the functions of government (COFOG).
 Data on current expenditure, subsidies and capital investment are used.
 Our Environmental protection expenditure: general government dataset is different from the estimates of general government in the EPE accounts.
 The calculations used in the accounts are given in the EPE accounts Quality and Methodology Information report.